hollyjordan13/Hollys-Feed-Reader-Testing/README.md

 14. Callbacks should be used to ensure that feeds are loaded before they are tested.
 15. Implement error handling for undefined variables and out-of-bound array access.
 16. When complete - all of your tests should pass.

+##How to Run the Application

+File can be accessed either by downloading the zip or clone the repository from GitHub [here](https://github.com/hollyjordan13/Hollys-Feed-Reader-Testing).

+To open test results, see file located in jasmine/spec titled [feedreader.js](
+        Hollys-Feed-Reader-Testing/jasmine/spec/feedreader.js
+      ).

 ##Acknowledgements